Wildsong/ArcGIS_Python_Template/README.md

 **field_update_code.py** - This is a sample which updates a datestamp field in a feature class

-**ndvi_tools.py** - This is a class defining a tool.
-It acts as "glue" to connect the "business logic" in ndvi_code.py to the toolbox.

-**ndvi_code.py** - This is a sample which generates an NDVI raster.

 **test_pro/** - contains an ArcGIS Pro project for unit testing and development.
 Includes sample data.